jgore077/information-retrieval-assignment-4/README.md

 ```
 pip install -r requirements.txt
 ```
+### Environment
+If you want to use the `Llama` class you will need to set some environment variables.
+To do this fill out `.env.example` with your hugging face token and change its name to `.env`.

 ## Scripts
 Every script has a brief description, the arguments it takes, and an example of its usage.